Call for Submissions

 Works of prose should be double-spaced and in a standard, 12-point font.
 Number your pages and include your contact information in a heading on the first page.

 Works of poetry should be typed in a standard 12-point font.
-Include all poetry submissions (that is, up to three poems) in one document; start each poem on a new page.
+Include all poetry submissions in one document (up to ten pages total); start each poem on a new page.
 Include your contact information on the first (or a title) page.

 How to Submit